 Rail enthusiasts and sightseers are in for a treat on the train from Seattle to Vancouver.
-Amtrak Cascades’ service covers some of the best views of the Salish Sea, framing in the Olympic Mountains and the beautiful fertile Skagit Valley with Mt.
+Amtrak Cascades’ service covers some of the best views of the Salish Sea, framing in the Olympic Mountains and the beautiful fertile Skagit Valley, with Mt.
 Baker rising in the background among the Cascade Mountains.
 Taking the train can be an excellent way to get between Seattle and Vancouver, in the Canadian province of British Columbia.
 This article will help you plan an incredible journey.

 The train from Seattle to Vancouver covers spectacular scenery.
 Plan the best possible journey with the information in this article.

-Just looking at your options from Seattle.
+I you are just looking at your options from Seattle.
 You’ve come to the right place.